deep-finder/tirfm-deepfinder/README.md

 ### Virtual environment: venv & conda

 The simplest way of creating a virtual environment in python is to use [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments).
 Make sure your Python version greater or equal to 3.10, and simply run `python -m venv ExoDeepFinder/` (`py -m venv ExoDeepFinder/` on Windows) to create your environment (replace `ExoDeepFinder` by the name you want for your environment).
-Then run `source ExoDeepFinder/bin/activate` to activate it (`source ExoDeepFinder/Scripts/activate` on windows).
+Then run `source ExoDeepFinder/bin/activate` to activate it (`ExoDeepFinder\Scripts\activate` on Windows).

 Alternatively, you can use [Conda](https://conda.io/projects/conda/en/latest/index.html) (or a nice minimalist alternative like [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), see bellow) to create a Python 3.10 environment, even if your python version is different.